-Only enrolled BYU-Idaho students admitted to a track may live in approved housing.
-Online-only, Pathway, and Continuing Education students are not eligible for approved housing.
+BYU-Idaho students admitted to a track and Online students may live in approved housing.
+Pathway and Continuing Education students are not eligible for approved housing.

 All students under the age of 27 must live in approved housing unless they live at home with their parents.

 Students who remain in Rexburg and the surrounding area during their off-track must also live in approved housing.

 Students may not live in approved housing prior to their start date.

 Find housing options here: web.byui.edu/tis/search

 Student Living teaches, encourages, and inspires students to take more responsibility for themselves, roommates, and neighbors in the apartment complex.
 The three guiding principles of Student Living are: